pow25/vergilplus/README.md

 Install:download the source code and use mvn install to install our project

+Operation:
+1, Vergilplus will greet user by welcom message
+2, user will type which functionalities he/she want to user
+    a, Tell me about Professor + "Professor name" / I am interested in professor + "Professor name" b, I am interested in + "course topics, like machine learning" c, I want course recommendation
+3, Vergilplus then will perform correlated functionalities
+    a, It will search description words of this professor in our database and tell the user correlated courses taught by that professor. b, It will search all courses in our database that are related to specified topics c, It will recommend 4 courses(usually) based on previous students' reviews of those courses.
+The recommendation is also based on              user's previous taken courses.

 Technology used: Java, Travis CI, Maven, Spring, Junit, Mysql, python, sonarclound, PMD, Jacoco+Codecov, AWS Lex, Google Cloud Natural Language